What are Vulvar Varicosities & Who’s at Risk?

 Can I Prevent Vulvar Varicosities During My Pregnancy?

 Especially during pregnancy, it will be hard to avoid and prevent vulvar varicosities altogether.
+In fact, one in ten women will experience vulvar varicosities throughout their pregnancy.
 However, you can reduce your overall risk.
 Encouraging good and proper circulation in your legs can help assure you avoid varicose veins in general.

 Practice proper circulation in your legs by:

 - Wearing flat footwear